Edwin Cunningham (diplomat)

-Early life
+Early life and education

 Cunningham was born July 6, 1868, in Maryville, Blount County, Tennessee, the son of Major Ben and Jane Ann (Sheddan) Cunningham.

 He graduated from Maryville College in Maryville, Tennessee, and received an LL.B. from the University of Michigan at Ann Arbor.
-Following graduation he worked in a law publishing house in Rochester, New York and then practiced law in Maryville from 1896 to 1898.

 Career

+Following graduation Cunningham worked in a law publishing house in Rochester, New York and then practiced law in Maryville from 1896 to 1898.

 In 1898, Cunningham was appointed consul to Aden, Arabia, and transferred to Bergen, Norway, in 1903.
-In 1906, Cunningham became consul to Durban, South Africa, and from 1910-1912, he served as consul to Bombay, India.
+In 1906, he became consul to Durban, South Africa, and from 1910 to 1912, served as consul to Bombay, India.
 Cunningham also served as United States consul-general to Singapore from 1912 to 1914.

-He served as consul general to Hankow, China, from 1914-1919 was then appointed consul-general in Shanghai, serving from 1920 to 1935.
+He served as consul general to Hankow, China, from 1914 to 1919 was then appointed consul-general in Shanghai, serving from 1920 to 1935.
 He was Chairman of the Court of Consuls between 1924 and 1925.
 From June 1926 he served as the dean of the consular corps.

 In 1930, he was admitted to the bar of the United States Court for China on 25 August 1930 by Judge Milton D. Purdy.

 He retired at the end of 1935 at the age of 67 having gone past the normal retirement age of 65 at the special request of the United States Secretary of State, Cordell Hull.